Crypto Company Jurisdiction Guide: Choose on Substance, Not Lowest Tax (2026)

 Crypto Company Jurisdiction Guide: Choose on Substance, Not Lowest Tax

-- "Lowest tax" is the wrong objective — substance, CFC, place of effective management, founders' tax residence neutralise naive tax shopping.
+- "Lowest tax" is the wrong objective.
+Economic substance, CFC regimes, place-of-effective-management tests and the founders' own tax residence all blunt naive tax shopping.

-- Singapore (MAS Payment Services Act): Tier-1 regulated, institutional credibility, ASEAN.
+- Singapore (MAS Payment Services Act) is a Tier-1 regulated base with institutional credibility and ASEAN reach.

-- Substance is a core axis, not paperwork; re-domiciling post-launch is hard — decide early with counsel.
-Not legal/tax advice.
+- Substance is a core selection axis, not paperwork, and re-domiciling after launch is materially harder.
+Decide early with counsel.
+This is not legal or tax advice.

 Why "lowest tax" fails